Yield Optimizer Stack Adapt

 Go on a Romantic Gondola Ride

 Gliding atop the still waters of an urban canal, the long wooden gondola and its striped-shirt-wearing pilot look like it has been plucked from the waterways of Venice.
 Yet you don’t have to go to the northeastern coast of Italy to cross this experience off your bucket list.
-Cruise down Irving’s own Mandalay Canal past slanted terra cotta roofs and in the shadows of stone bridges on one of the gondola tours with Gondola Adventures.
+Cruise down Irving’s own Mandalay Canal past slanted terracotta roofs and in the shadows of stone bridges on one of the gondola tours with Gondola Adventures.
 Pick from one of several tours at all times of the day, including an exquisite dinner cruise that features three courses of delicious Italian fare.
 After your tour, find an empty spot on the Lovelock Bridge to leave a reminder of your time on the canal.

 Of course, there are other ways to get out on the water.
-Mandalay Canal feeds into Lake Carolyn, which you can explore on a kayak, stand-up paddle board, or an aqua-cycle.
-If you’d rather have someone else do the work, opt for the Lake Carolyn Cruise on a covered Lear boat.
-Book your rentals, or tour, here.
+Mandalay Canal feeds into Lake Carolyn, which you can explore on a kayak, stand-up paddleboard, or an aqua-cycle.
+If you’d rather have someone else do the work, opt for the Lake Carolyn Cruise on a covered Lear boatBook your rentalsn or tour here.

 Gallop Along with The Mustangs of Las Colinas

-Perpetually charging forward across a granite stream, the nine spectacular bronze mustangs are an impressive site indeed.
+Perpetually charging forward across a granite stream, the nine spectacular bronze mustangs are an impressive sight indeed.
 Located in the center of Williams Square, The Mustangs of Las Colinas provide one heck of a photo op.
 It took African wildlife artist Robert Glen eight years to make this larger-than-life work of art.
 Williams Square sits near many shops and restaurants in Las Colinas, making it an essential (and convenient) stop during your weekend in Irving.

 Go on a Culinary Tour of the World

 Piping hot empanadas stuffed with sausage, potatoes, peppers, and onions.
 Flavorful lamb saag seasoned with cumin and other herbs and spices.
 Rolls of savory shrimp, salmon, and yellowtail sushi.
 Dining in Irving is like embarking on an all-day, globe-trotting tasting tour.
 Start with breakfast at Argentina Bakery, purveyors of hearty espressos, puff pastries, and sandwiches.
-Then dig into some real Indian street food that tastes just like the lahris (Street Cart) in India.
+Then dig into some real Indian street food that tastes just like the lahris (street carts) in India.
 At Eggholic, whether you are into eggs cooked in different forms with yummy gravies, a variety of sandwiches, flavorful rice, or chaat, they’ve got it!

-Top it off with an upscale dinner at Blaze Brazilian Steakhouse, an authentic churrascaria where roasted steaks and cuts of chicken, lamb and pork seasoned with sea salt are cut right onto your plate.
+Top it off with an upscale dinner at Blaze Brazilian Steakhouse, an authentic churrascaria where roasted steaks and cuts of chicken, lamb, and pork seasoned with sea salt are cut right onto your plate.
 Savor it all with something from the impressive selection of fine red and white wines.
 With restaurants from just about every continent, you’ll never run out of new things to try in Irving.

 Visit a Piece of American History

 Nestled within an unassuming neighborhood in Irving, the Ruth Paine House Museum owns a footnote in American history far greater than you’d think at first glance.
 It was here that on Nov.
 21, 1963, Lee Harvey Oswald spent the night before allegedly assassinating President John F. Kennedy.
-Today, the museum is a step back into the early 1960’s.
+Today, the museum is a step back into the early 1960s.
 Vintage furnishings and appliances preserve the house as it looked during this critical moment in history, while actors play the roles of Ruth and Michael Paine and Marina and Lee Harvey Oswald.
 The only way you can visit the museum is to reserve your spot on a tour, so make sure to do so before you stop by.
+The museum sits near the Irving Heritage District, home to the 1912 Heritage House Museum and a historic train depot in Heritage Park.

 Bonus: Irving is Minutes Away from the DFW Area’s Top Attractions

 While Irving has more than enough to keep you busy for the weekend, it’s also a stellar starting point to experiencing all that the Dallas-Fort Worth Area has to offer.
 Stay here and you’ll be just minutes away from such top attractions as the Perot Museum of Science, The Dallas World Aquarium, and Reunion Tower.
 Cruise on down to Arlington for high-flying fun at Six Flags Hurricane Harbor and Six Flags Over Texas, or head 30 miles west to explore the famous Fort Worth Stockyards.
-There’s a lot to see and do in the Dallas-Fort Worth Area, and Irving puts you right in the middle of it all.
+There’s a lot to see and do in the Dallas-Fort Worth area, and Irving puts you right in the middle of it all.
+Plan your visit here.

-Irving, Texas Social
+Tour Texas Social

-Facebook Instagram Twitter
+Facebook Pinterest Instagram Twitter